-It is common to assume that a engine not starting is the direct result of a dead battery.
+However, it is common to assume, that a engine not starting, is the direct result of, a dead battery.

-If you turn the key and simply hear a clicking sound; or nothing at all, then it may be the starter.
-The odds are that your problem can be traced to the starter; the solenoid or the starter relay.
-The symptoms may be easy to recognize if you know what to look for.
+So, if you turn the key and simply hear a clicking sound; or nothing at all, then it may be the starter.
+The odds are that your problem can be traced; to the starter the solenoid or the starter relay.
+Consequently, the symptoms may be easy to recognize, if you know what to look for.

-Like Most Mechanical Devices, When The Starter Is Beginning To Wear Out; It May Display A Few Warning Signs:
+Like Most Mechanical Devices, When The Car Starter Is Beginning To Wear Out, It May Display, A Few Warning Signs:

-- When you start the engine and release the key; power to the starter is stopped.
-If power stays on after the engine has started; the main contacts in the solenoid have most likely welded together.
-If this happens it will cause serious damage to the starter motor and the flywheel.
+- So, when you start the engine and release the key; power to the starter is stopped.
+But, if power stays on after the engine has started; the main contacts in the solenoid, have most likely, welded together.
+If this happens, it will cause serious damage, to the starter motor and the flywheel.

-Consequently, If your car does not crank try to start it with jump leads or a starter pack.
-So, If the engine starts you know there is a problem with the electrical system.
+So, if your engine does not crank, try to start it with jump leads or a starter pack.
+Consequently, if the engine starts, you know there is a problem with the electrical system:

 You May Have One Last Start Left

-You turn the key and nothing happens; or you hear a single faint click but the motor still won’t crank.
-If you are lucky you may still be able to start the engine one last time.
+So, you turn the key and nothing happens or you hear a single faint click; but the motor still won’t crank.
+If you are lucky, you may still be able to start the engine, one last time.

-This may sound unconventional; but tapping the rear of the starter while turning the key might start the engine.
-It is best to have a friend turn the key while you use the hammer to tap the starter.
-If the engine starts; have the starter fixed or replaced immediately.
+This may sound unconventional; but tapping the rear of the starter, while turning the key might start the engine.
+It is best to have a friend, turn the key, while you use the hammer to, tap the starter.
+Finally, if the engine starts, have the starter fixed or replaced immediately.

-Starting system problems can be hard to diagnose; but paying attention to the symptoms will help you.
-And not only that; it can help you save money in the process.
+So, starting system problems can be hard to diagnose; but paying attention to the symptoms will help you.
+And, not only that; it can help you save money in the process.